 - Stomach-lying postures: Steer clear of all stretches which involve lying on your stomach.

 - Extended back-lying postures: Avoid stretches that require you to lie flat on your back for more than a minute or two, as this position can reduce blood flow to your uterus and can cause low blood pressure and lightheadedness.
+Putting a pillow under your tailbone can prevent this from happening, just avoid being completely flat for too long.

 - Extreme abdominal work: As your uterus grows, your abdominal muscles will begin to separate and weaken.
 It’s best to avoid the boat pose and other crunch-type poses while pregnant (source).